AUBURN – If there was ever any doubt that Rose Leger’s future was in fashion, it was cleared up when she joined a friend on a college tour.

 Leger hatched her design ideas and business model for the competition during the fall semester in Textile Markets, a capstone class for seniors taught by Assistant Professor Ji Hye Kang that addresses sustainability, manufacturing and politics surrounding design and production of textile products.

 The contest became part of the class’s workload.
 With a theme of “Everlasting Style,” the competition required participants to develop a business model that included a marketing and merchandising plan, and designing a clothing line that was office-appropriate and emphasized sustainability, quality, and a timeless style.
+Implement a plan manager ndis melbourne on your business for success online.

 “I always challenge myself to think outside of the box, and the AATCC provided some pretty rigid guidelines with little wiggle room,” Leger says.